zachseifts/aegir_deployment/README.md

 ## Install

+If you're using Ubuntu 10.04 you need to run:

+    $ sudo aptitude install build-essential python-dev

 As your Jenkins user, clone this repo and make sure that the use can ssh to the Aegir servers you want to deploy code to.